zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-01-python-structure.md

 ## ACTIVITY: Create a package and module for the tutorial activities

 In the src/activities folder create a package (folder) for your work.
-Give it a meaningful name.
+Give it a meaningful name so you know this is your code solutions to the activities, e.g. 'solutions', 'student', 'my_code'.

-Inside the folder you just created, add a python file named exactly like this: `__init__.py` (you might already have this, some IDEs add it for you)
+Inside the folder you just created, add a python file named exactly like this: `__init__.py` (you might already have this, some IDEs add it for you when you add a new package)

 Now create a new python file, a module, in that package folder for the tutorial activities.
-Note: Don't call it pandas.py as it could conflict with the pandas package.
+Note: Do not call it pandas.py as it could conflict with the pandas package!

 ## File locations